2nickpick/uniprocessor-job-scheduling-analysis/README.md

 The entry point to the application is main.py.
 This program references several helper classes in the lib directory.

 # Output Files
-This program produces a single output file: results.txt.
+This program produces output to the console.

-results.txt contains the output of the program after it has completed.
+An example result set for each test is saved to the output directory, with the same name as tests.

-The file is stored in the output directory.
+Tests are available in the data directory.

 # Test Data
 The project contains a directory named "data" which contains the provided test files.